TimTwigg/lotrwiki/README.md

 ## Gatsby <img alt = "Gatsby" src = "src/images/icon.png" width = "30"/>

 This website was built using <a href = "https://www.gatsbyjs.com/">Gatsby</a>, a React framework.

+## A Note on Github Branches

+This main branch contains the source code for the wiki, while the gh-pages branch contains the web app built by Gatsby.